Xu Chu: Battle of Tong Pass

 In 211, during the Battle of Tong Pass against a coalition of northwestern warlords led by Ma Chao and Han Sui, Cao Cao led his troops north across the Wei River in an attempt to circle to the rear of the enemy.
 The bulk of Cao Cao's troops had already crossed the river, leaving Cao Cao and his "Tiger Warriors" to bring up the rear.
 Just then, Ma Chao and his 10,000 horsemen caught up with them.
 As the enemies were approaching fast, Cao Cao's soldiers rushed to get on board the ferry, which was on the verge of sinking under the weight.
 Xu Chu held up a saddle with his left hand to shield Cao Cao from arrows and carried a sword in his right hand, using it to slash enemy soldiers trying to clamber onto the vessel.
 By then, the boatman had been killed by arrows, so Xu Chu, still holding up the saddle with his left hand, used his other hand to grab a bargepole and push the ferry away from the ford to safety.

 Cao Cao later agreed to meet Ma Chao and Han Sui for talks, and he brought along only Xu Chu.
 Ma Chao had confidence in himself and he secretly planned to use the opportunity to charge forward and capture Cao Cao, but he had heard of Xu Chu's might before and he suspected that the man beside Cao Cao was Xu Chu.
 Ma Chao asked Cao Cao: "Where's your Tiger Marquis?"
 Cao Cao pointed at Xu Chu, who glared at Ma Chao.
 Ma Chao was afraid and did not dare to make his move.
+(Note: Sima Guang was skeptical that this anecdote happened as Ma Chao wasn't with Han Sui when the latter met Cao Cao.
+Sima evidently assumed that Han and Cao only met once during the battle; it is possible that there was another meeting which was unrecorded.)
 Both sides then returned to their respective camps.
 Several days later, a battle was fought, and Cao Cao scored a major victory.
 Xu Chu killed several enemies and was promoted to Military Guard General of the Household (武衞中郎將) for his achievement.
 This was the first time the term "Military Guard" (武衞) was used.
 Cao Cao's soldiers knew that Xu Chu possessed the might of a tiger, but he was also simple minded, so they nicknamed him "Tiger Fool" (虎癡).